Dom Mintoff: Biography

 In May 2021 the first fully-researched biography of Mintoff was launched in Malta.
 The Tail That Wagged The Dog: The life and struggles of Dom Mintoff (1916-2012), written and published in English by Mark Montebello, was issued by SKS Publications, a branch of Malta's Labour Party, which commissioned the book.
 Though at first welcomed by Prime Minister Robert Abela, the leader of the party, he later repudiated the biography, though the book was not withheld from being sold by the publisher.
 The vacillation was mainly due to Mintoff's children disassociating themselves from the publication.
 The author firmly stood by his work.
 Seven years in the making, the 640-page book was nonetheless positively hailed by critics, and even shortlisted for the national book prize.

+The book was once again at the centre of controversy almost five years later, on 24 February 2026, when a nephew of Mintoff, Judge Lawrence Mintoff, publicly cited the earlier polemic over the publication of the biography as one of the two main reasons why Prime Minister Robert Abela was disinclined to nominate him for the pending post of Chief Justice of Malta.